SuniChan/ProgrammingCompetencyStatement/README.md

 **Description:**

-* Familiar with JQuery, Lodash, Moment Libraries toimplement advanced features on web pages
+* Familiar with JQuery, Lodash, Moment Libraries to implement advanced features on web pages
 * With ability to create an AJAX API Server for Front-End
 * Developed a server side of Check-in/Check-out system for managing students attendance